netoabel/elgatokey-cam-bind/README.md

 With the script running, try to make some application use your webcam (i.e. https://meet.google.com).
 It should turn Elgato Key Light on and off whenever you enable/disable your webcam.

-Only Linux and MacOS are supported.
+Only Linux and MacOS (Monterey) are supported.

 ## How to make it run as a service